Setup (2011 film): Production

 Filming began in November 2010 in Grand Rapids, Michigan.
-Set Up is the first film in a $200 million deal with the production companies Cheetah Vision and George Furla's Hedge Fund Film Partners.
-Grindstone Entertainment Group and Lionsgate distributed the film in the United States and Canada.
-20th Century Fox under the Chernin Entertainment label distributed the film internationally.
+Set Up is the first film in a $200 million deal with the production companies; Randall Emmett and 50 Cent's Cheetah Vision and George Furla's Hedge Fund Film Partners.
+Lionsgate distributed the film in the United States and Canada under the Grindstone Entertainment Group label and in a few international territories including the UK.

 Box office

 As of November 11, 2022, Setup grossed $2,140,476 in the United Arab Emirates, Russia, Spain, Portugal, Hungary, and Lebanon.